Configure widget settings

 Display settings - X axis

-Select the field to display in the X axis.
+For a bar chart, select the field to display in the X axis.

 If you have configured two data sets, define the X axis value for the numerator in the first field, and the X axis value for the denominator in the following field.